lkodinsson/MARS/Fantasy/ItemCrafting.md

 | 169sp+ | 17 | 729sp+ | 31 |
 | 196sp+ | 18 | 784sp+ | 32 |

-After you have determined the item's cost and difficulty, make a craft check.
-Your roll determines the percentage of your crafting progress and how much you will pay immediately, representing the raw ingredients that are used up to create the item.
-The amount you pay immediately is equal to the cost of the item, multiplied by the amount of progress, made multiplied by a modifier value determined by how well you rolled:
+Your craft roll determines both the amount of progress made and the immediate cost of that progress.
+Any costs paid represent the raw ingredients that are used to craft the item.
+Make sure to prepare enough money to pay for the item.
+If you can't pay for your progress, then no progress is made.
+The cost you pay is equal to the cost of the item, multiplied by the amount of progress made, multiplied by a modifier value:

-***Double Critical:*** Gain 100% progress and pay half price.
+***Double Critical:*** Gain 100% progress paying 50% of the cost.
-***Critical:*** Gain 50% progress and pay half price.
+***Critical:*** Gain 50% progress paying 50% of the cost.
-***Success:*** Gain 20% progress and pay three quarters price.
+***Success:*** Gain 20% progress paying 75% of the cost.
-***Graze:*** Gain 10% progress and pay full price.
+***Graze:*** Gain 10% progress paying 100% of the cost.
-***Fail:*** Gain 2% progress and pay full price.
+***Fail:*** Gain 2% progress paying 100% of the cost.
 ***Fumble:*** Lose 5% progress.

 If you roll three times the difficulty or higher, that is considered a double critical.

-Make sure to prepare enough money to pay for the item.
-If you can't pay for your progress, then no progress is made.

 Each craft check made represents a single day's worth of crafting time spent on that item.